 He says he sometimes uses the Quattro even on serious backcountry tours.
 The weight is certainly the same.
 The Maestrale RS weighs 1,460g (27cm), while the 4-Quattro SL weighs 1,430g (27cm).
 In fact, it's lighter.
 While various manufacturers offer boots equipped with GripWalk, Scarpa's models are reputed to be overwhelmingly lighter

-The raised toe makes it easier to move your foot and turn.
-It is equipped with a plastic plate that helps release the foot when you fall, and it maintains the safety of alpine boots.
+The raised toe makes foot movement smoother and rotation easier.
+It is equipped with a plastic plate that helps release the foot in the event of a fall, and the safety of alpine boots is maintained.

 Meanwhile, let's look at the range of motion in walk mode.
 Both are the same at 61°.
 Alpine boots require the hinge fulcrum to be positioned higher to increase rigidity.
 However, the higher the position, the narrower the range of motion.
 The fact that such high performance can be achieved at such a low position is a testament to the technical skill of the shoemakers

-"The Quattro is light and maneuverable.
-If you're trekking hard on a flat mountain, there's probably no difference between the two.
-But on mountains with steep climbs, the Maestrale is definitely easier to walk on.
-If your skis and boots can twist well against the slope, the skins will grip and it can be easier to climb even in difficult places.
+"The Quattro is agile and lightweight.
+If you're just hiking briskly on flat mountains, there might not be much difference between the two.
+However, on mountains with steep climbs, the Maestrale is definitely easier to walk in.
+When it comes to slopes, if both the skis and boots twist well, the skins grip better, making it easier to climb even on challenging sections.

-The Quattro has four buckles so it's very sturdy, so there's no way it will slip away.
-If it were too stiff, it would create corners, which makes steep climbs and traverses a little difficult.
-So I get the impression that it's a little weak when it comes to climbing."
+The Quattro has four buckles and is very rigid, so there's no flex.
+The high rigidity can create sharp edges, making steep climbs and traverses a bit difficult.
+That's why I have the impression that it's a little weaker when it comes to climbing."

 Softer boots and skis allow the seals to grip better.
 This is an interesting observation that only mountain skier Ken Fujikawa could make